Jonah Scott

-Jonah Scott is an American voice actor.
-He is known for his roles in Beastars as Legoshi, Akudama Drive as Courier, High-Rise Invasion as Sniper Mask, Dying Light 2: Stay Human as Aiden Caldwell, SK8 the Infinity as Joe, and Blue Lock as Oliver Aiku.
+Jonah Scott (born September 8, 1993) is an American voice actor.
+He is known for his roles in Beastars as Legoshi, Akudama Drive as Courier, High-Rise Invasion as Sniper Mask, Dying Light 2: Stay Human as Aiden Caldwell, SK8 the Infinity as Joe, Blue Lock as Oliver Aiku, and Disney's Twisted Wonderland: The Animation as Jade Leech.

+Biography

+Before becoming a voice actor, Scott worked in manual jobs, such as roofing.
+He is bisexual.